public-data-and-ai-csm/Public-DataAI-Assets/WatsonAssistant/WatsonAssistantSkillUpdate/README.md

-# Watson Assistant Update Tool
+# Watson Assistant Skill Update Tool

 ## About

-The Watson Assistant Update Tool is a Node.js application that will accept a skill ID, API key, and skill .json file and update your existing skill with changes from the new, uploaded skill.
+The Watson Assistant Skill Update Tool is a Node.js application that will accept a skill ID, API key, and skill .json file and update your existing skill with changes from the new, uploaded skill.
+It is essentially a UI for the `updateWorkspace()` method with `append=true` as a parameter.

 ### Structure